VF-DE-CDS/GraphILP-API/docs/source/network.rst

 Steiner Tree Problem
 ====================

-The `Steiner Tree Problem in graphs <https://en.wikipedia.org/wiki/Steiner_tree_problem#Steiner_tree_in_graphs_and_variants>`__ asks for the shortest connection of a subset of the node set.
+The `Steiner Tree Problem in graphs <https://en.wikipedia.org/wiki/Steiner_tree_problem#Steiner_tree_in_graphs_and_variants>`__ asks for the shortest connection of a subset of the vertex set.
 This subset is usually called the set of terminals.
-While this problem is easy when all nodes are terminals (minimum spanning tree) or when there are only two terminals (shortest path), it is NP-hard otherwise.
+While this problem is easy when all vertices are terminals (minimum spanning tree) or when there are only two terminals (shortest path), it is NP-hard otherwise.
 This means that unless P=NP, we expect any algorithm to become very slow for large instances.
 For this reason, we provide different formulations of the problem which may be more or less suitable for solving different types of instances.

 Cycle-based constraint system
 -----------------------------